-North America is home to five species of loons, including the Red-throated Loon (Gavia stellata), Pacific Loon (Gavia pacifica), Arctic Loon (Gavia arctica), Yellow-billed Loon (Gavia adamsii) and Common Loon (Gavia immer).
-The Common Loon is the most widespread and well-known species, and the only one that breeds as far south as New Hampshire.
+North America is home to five species of loons: the Red-throated Loon, the Pacific Loon, the Arctic Loon, the Yellow-billed Loon, and the Common Loon.
+Of these species, the Common Loon is the most widespread and well-known.
+It is the only loon species that breeds as far south as New Hampshire.

 Loons are a migratory species that spend the breeding season on inland lakes and overwinter on the ocean.
 They arrive on their breeding lakes shortly after the ice goes out in the spring and remain late into the fall or early winter, often leaving for the ocean shortly before ice forms.
 Loons display high territory fidelity, and individuals typically return to the same lake to breed year after year.
 This often results in the same male and female loons pairing up and breeding together in consecutive years; however, contrary to popular belief, loons do not mate for life.
 If one member of a pair dies or is displaced by a rival, its mate will accept a new breeding partner.

 Perhaps one of the most fascinating things about loons is their haunting and variable voice.

 During the breeding season, loons spend their days feeding, preening , resting, and caring for their young .
 Their diet in the summer consists primarily of fish, but they eat many other aquatic creatures as well.